v7labs/darwin-py/README.md

 ### Client Authentication

-To access perform remote operation on Darwin you first need to authenticate.
+To perform remote operations on Darwin you first need to authenticate.
 This requires a [team-specific API-key](https://darwin.v7labs.com/?settings=api-keys).
 If you do not already have a Darwin account, you can [register for free](https://darwin.v7labs.com).